Struggling to turn leads into paying customers?

 Step 1.
 Choose a goal for your lead nurturing campaign.

 What is the end action that you want your prospects to take?
-What product or products do you want them to purchase, and in what order?
+What products do you want them to purchase, and in what order?

 This sounds simple, but defining your goals will help you to reverse engineer the journey that your prospect will take to become a paying customer.